sunyinqi0508/WSLTerminalLauncher/README.md

-# Linux Terminal Launcher for Windows Subsystem on Linux
+# Linux Terminal Launcher for WSL

-This utility launches real linux terminals such as gnome-terminal, tilix or xterm through X11 providing a better terminal experience on WSL.
+This utility launches real linux terminals such as *gnome-terminal, tilix or xterm* through X11 providing a better terminal experience on Windows Subsystem on Linux.

 **Prerequisites**: